The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

+To offer a view on a larger number of websites, we visit the top-100\,000 websites according to the Tranco list~\cite{pochat2018tranco}.
+Unfortunately, the Tranco list does not offer a per-category and per-country rank.
+We run two separate test sequences: with warm caches, doing (i) \emph{Warm-up visit}, (ii) \BEFORE, and (iii) \AFTER.
+And with cold caches, (i) \BEFORE, (ii) erase HTTP cache and clean socket pool and (iii) \AFTER.
+Following this procedure, we ensure a fair comparison between \BEFORE and \AFTER in the two scenarios.
+Recall that \TOOL allows one to generate any combination of test sequence with warm/cold cache.

-To observe how the presence of trackers changes from the \BEFORE to the \AFTER, we rely on publicly-available lists provided by Whotracksme~\cite{whotracksme} (a tracking-related open-data provider), EasyPrivacy~\cite{easyprivacy} (one of the lists at the core of AdBlock tracker-blocking strategy) and AdGuard~\cite{adguard} (another ad-blocking tool).
-For robustness, we merge the three lists and consider as potential trackers those third-party domains that appear in at least two lists.
+To observe how the presence of trackers changes, we rely on publicly-available lists provided by Whotracksme~\cite{whotracksme} (a tracking-related open-data provider), EasyPrivacy~\cite{easyprivacy} (one of the lists at the core of AdBlock tracker-blocking strategy) and AdGuard~\cite{adguard} (a popular ad-blocking tool).
+For robustness, we merge the three lists and consider as a potential tracker any third-party domain that appear in at least two lists.
 In total, we obtain $1\,497$ domains that we consider tracking services.\footnote{In the following, we identify them with their \emph{second-level domain name} -- i.e., a hostname truncated after the second label.
-We handle the case of two-label country code TLDs such as \texttt{co.uk}.} We then record the presence of a tracker during a visit if the webpage embeds an object from a tracking domain, and the latter installs a cookie with a lifetime longer than one month~\cite{trevisan20194} -- commonly referred to as \textit{profiling cookie}.
+We handle the case of two-label country code TLDs such as \texttt{co.uk}.} We finally record the presence of a tracker during a visit if the webpage embeds an object from a tracking domain, and the latter installs a cookie with a lifetime longer than one month~\cite{trevisan20194} -- commonly referred to as \textit{profiling cookie}.
 As such, we divide the HTTP transactions carried out during a visit in: \begin{itemize} \item First-Party: objects from the same domain of the target webpage. \item Third-Party: objects from a different domain than the target webpage. \item Trackers: objects from a Third-Party that is a tracking domain and sets a profiling cookie. \end{itemize}